W427697/Discord-/docs/essentials/controls.md

 <IfRenderer renderer='ember'>

-By default, Storybook will try to infer the required argTypes and associated controls for your stories based on the metadata provided by the [`@storybook/ember-cli-storybook`](https://github.com/storybookjs/ember-cli-storybook) addon.
+By default, Storybook will try to infer the required argTypes and associated controls for your stories based on the metadata provided by the [`@storybook/ember-cli-storybook`](https://github.com/storybookjs/ember-cli-storybook) adapter.
 You'll need to take some additional steps to set it up properly.

-Update your `ember-cli-build.js` configuration file to include the addon.
+Update your `ember-cli-build.js` configuration file to include the adapter.

 <!-- prettier-ignore-start -->